marcoms/make-element/readme.md

 ##### `coerce(val)`

-Function to modify a property's value before it is passed to `set()` and stored
+Function used to modify the property value before it is stored and passed to `set()`

 ###### Example